Ron Brown (Scottish politician): Poll tax

-In 1988, he grabbed the House of Commons mace and threw it to the floor, damaging it, during a debate on the poll tax.
-He was to make a personal statement, the text of which had been agreed with the Speaker of the House of Commons.
+On 18 April 1988, Brown grabbed the House of Commons mace and threw it to the floor, damaging it, during a debate on the poll tax.
+The next day, he was to make a personal statement, the text of which had been agreed with the Speaker of the House of Commons.
 However, when he deviated from the agreed wording and refused to return to them he was asked to leave the chamber.
 His words were captured in Hansard, "Since you know the grovelling statement, Mr. Speaker, I am not going to read it out; I am going to accept it.
 Right?
 [HON.
 MEMBERS: "No."]".

 This led to him to be suspended for 20 days.
 He also had to pay a £1,500 repair bill, and was suspended from the Labour Party for three months.
 During the poll tax protests he refused to pay his community charge, eventually appearing before a sheriff court.

 In 1991 he visited Terry Fields MP, who had been imprisoned for 60 days for not paying his poll tax.
 He was accompanied by Jeremy Corbyn MP, Bernie Grant MP and Ken Livingstone MP.
 They made a secret recording of Fields, an action contrary to visitation rules.
 However, transgressing these rules carried no penalty.
 The group said the recording was made at the request of a journalist.

 He was expelled from the Labour Party in 1991 after being fined £1,000 for criminal damage and deselected as the Labour candidate for Leith at the 1992 general election.
 He contested his seat as an Independent Labour candidate in 1992 but lost to the official Labour candidate Malcolm Chisholm, coming fifth with 10.3% of the vote.